 The Stanley Park Ecology Society (SPES) connects children, ages 5-12, with the splendor of Vancouver’s natural environment.
-Funding from the Collette Foundation and support from Collette staff has resulted in even greater success in 2012!
+Funding from the Collette Foundation has resulted in even greater success in 2012!
 Having just completed our second year of partnership with SPES, we are proud to acknowledge the achievements thus far as a result of a collaborative effort.
 In 2011, 400 children and their families took part in various activities and excursions within the Park hosted by SPES.
 In 2012, that number grew to more than 800!
 Visits to the park by school children through the assisted funding of the Collette Foundation grew from 75 to 154 in just one year.

 SPES offers inspiring events such as “Explorer Day” field trips as well as weekend exploration days where children and their families spend 2 hours of exploration within the park, learning about native plants and trees, animals and conservation of the local environment.

 What child doesn’t like to jump in puddles or run through forest trails pretending they are a great explorer!
 I’m proud to say, funding from the Collette Foundation has enabled SPES staff to offer educational outreach programs to children in disadvantaged areas, but more importantly have had the ability to offer subsidies to schools so that children have the opportunity to visit and explore the Park!